mahesh-saidu/example-postmortem/zeotap-tableau-servers.md

 Impact: Unknown

 Root Causes: Some permission changes should be performed on a perticular log directory inside the /Var folder in order to run a harness shell script, however we made the permission changes for /var directory recursively, which affects the file permssions for tableu services and ssh service inside all 3 nodes of Tableau servers.
+Additionally we have run setfacl command on /var directory to a particular user to give access to the backgrounder folder which is having logs of backgrounder service. (setfacl -m u:username:rwx /var)

 Trigger: Manual execution